-- The assets of the Consortium exceeded its liabilities at the close of the most recent fiscal year by \$644,750 (net position).
-Of this amount, \$543,504 represents unrestricted net position, which may be used to meet the Consortium's ongoing obligations to citizens and creditors. - At the close of the current fiscal year, the Consortium's general fund reported fund balance of \$543,504, a decrease of \$58,693 in comparison with the prior year.
-All of this amount is available for spending at the Consortium's discretion (unassigned fund balance). - At the end of the current fiscal year, unassigned fund balance for the general fund was \$543,504, or approximately 151% of total general fund expenditures.
+- The assets of the Consortium exceeded its liabilities at the close of the most recent fiscal year by \$591,814 (net position).
+Of this amount, \$488,835 represents unrestricted net position, which may be used to meet the Consortium's ongoing obligations to citizens and creditors. - At the close of the current fiscal year, the Consortium's general fund reported fund balance of \$488,835, a decrease of \$54,669 in comparison with the prior year. - At the end of the current fiscal year, unassigned fund balance for the general fund was \$487,070, or approximately 138.4% of total general fund expenditures.